EpicPix/zProl/README.md

 Ideas/Proposals for this language create at https://zprol.epicpix.ga/

+You can also run zProl online on https://zprol.epicpix.ga/runner

 ## HTTP Api

 You can run zProl online using an api which is on https://zprol.epicpix.ga/api/v1/run